 Theories of transition, whether from dictatorship to democracy or from war to peace, emphasize the role of "hurting stalemates" in which the cost of continuing on a certain path appears higher than the cost of seeking an alternative.
 "Hurting stalemates" can emerge as a result of objective conditions-huge battlefield reversals for one side in an armed conflict, for example.
 But they are also highly subjective, rooted in the perceptions of key leaders as to their future with and without a negotiated outcome.
 Influencing perceptions requires offering incentives in addition to meting out punishment.
 The contours of what a negotiated settlement in Venezuela could look like require extensive consultation.
 The goal, however, is straightforward-to create the conditions for a free and fair election in Venezuela in which the opposition can openly compete without disadvantage and assume office should it win.
 Does that goal require institutional reform, especially of the electoral council?
 Yes.
-Does it require the end of chanismo as a political force, or its integration into a functioning, pluralistic democracy?
+Does it require international observation and perhaps even supervision of the process?
+Again, yes.
+Does it require the end of charismo as a political force, or its integration into a functioning, pluralistic democracy?
 No to the first, yes to the second.
 Does it require the immediate purging of the military, or the extradition of Venezuelan officials indicted by the United States to face justice in this country?
 I believe the answer is no.